 Some parks are co-managed by Aboriginal groups and the state government.
 Co-management of national parks combines Aboriginal knowledge with western park management.
 Find out more about co-management and the parks, groups and Boards involved.

 Sites of significance according to Aboriginal tradition and sites significant to Aboriginal archaeology, anthropology and history are protected in South Australia by the Aboriginal Heritage Act 1988.
 If you are interested in viewing the legislation, you can read the Act here.

 Acknowledgment of Country

-The Department of Environment, Water and Natural Resources acknowledges Traditional Owners of Country throughout South Australia and recognises their continuing connection to lands, waters and communities.
+The Department of Environment and Water acknowledges Traditional Owners of Country throughout South Australia and recognises their continuing connection to lands, waters and communities.
 We pay our respect to Aboriginal and Torres Strait Islander cultures; and to Elders both past and present.

 Aboriginal and Torres Strait Islander peoples should be aware that this website may contain images or names of people who have since passed away.